-“It’s never too late!” shouted Bojack, “we’re going in hot!
-Charlie!
-Daisuke!”
+“It’s never too late!” shouted Bojack, “we’re coming in hot!”

 The Zephyr traveled so quickly it was only onscreen for a frame.
 It had a blue torso and arms, but a gray replacement head.
-It smashed against the Hurricane Planet fists-first above light-speed.
+It smashed the Hurricane Planet fists-first above light-speed.
 The explosion whited-out the recording for twenty seconds.
-When the video returned the surface of the planet was plasmafied in a circle more than a hundred thousand miles across.
-This would have utterly obliterated an ordinary Hurricane Planet.
-The sun-sized specimen was barely blemished.
+When the video returned the planet’s surface was plasmafied in a circle a hundred thousand miles across.
+This would utterly obliterate an ordinary Hurricane Planet; the sun-sized specimen was barely blemished.

-The combined Zephyr surfed the shock-wave to the recording half of Akayama’s blue robot-head.
-“Charlie, Daisuke, nice work,” said Bojack.
+The combined Zephyr surfed shock-waves to the recording half of Akayama’s robot-head.
+“Nice work,” said Bojack.
 “Is that what’s left of Akayama’s ship?”

-Princess Lucia gasped and puffed fog from the Zephyr’s torso to glide towards the wreck.
+Princess Lucia gasped and glided to the wreck on fog puffed from the Zephyr’s hips.
 Daisuke reached the Zephyr’s left hand for the still-recording camera.
 “No sign of her,” he said.

-“Where’s the right half of her ship?” asked the princess.
+“Where’s the rest of her ship?” asked the princess.
 “She might be with the other half.”

 “Okay!”
 The gray-headed Zephyr grabbed Akayama’s vessel with its two muscular arms.
-Fog poured from the Zephyr’s torso.
-Its hip turbines spun faster and faster—but not fast enough.
-A tentacle wrapped around the robot and constricted its arms to its sides with a series of sickening crunches.
+Fog poured from the Zephyr’s hips—but not fast enough.
+A tentacle constricted its arms to its sides with sickening crunches.
 “Oh no!”

 “I can’t—” Daisuke vomited.
 “I can’t feel my legs!”